Demianeen/react-production/src/entities/ListFilters/README.md

 ### Entity ListFilters

-Description: The list filters is the general entity for list filters.
+Description: Contains all reusable filters logic/components that can later be used in features/widgets.

 #### Public api